What to consider when taking love on the road…

 Is there anything better than going on holiday?
-The sun, the sea, the sand, the food.
-Couple all of these things together and you’re sure for a trip to remember.
+The sun, the sea, the sand, the food… couple all these things together and you’re in for a trip to remember.

 Of course, deciding what to pack can be a nightmare before you’ve even got to your destination, especially if you’re planning on taking some of your sex aids away with you.

 Whether it be condoms, lubes, or sex toys, there are certain rules you need to follow to avoid that embarrassing suitcase reveal at the airport or ferry terminal.
 With increasingly stringent baggage checks taking place and the suitcase weight limit in the back of your mind, just getting on the plane can be a stressful experience.

 At Durex, we’ve put together some helpful advice about what to bear in mind should you be thinking of taking a romantic getaway with each other.
 Holiday sex here you come!

 It’s best to first look at some holiday packing tips to get the most out of your limited storage space.
 After all, if you’re going on a plane, you’re likely to get between 15kg and 22kg in baggage allowance and that disappears very quickly with items like shoes and cosmetics.